The-Hacker894/HackerBot/README.md

       -Open CMD for Windows or Terminal for macOS and Linux
       -Navigate to your bot folder
       -Type ``npm install --save discord.js``
-      -When the download is finished type ``node index009.js`` You may also want an efficient text editor like [Atom](https://atom.io/)
+      -When the download is finished type ``node index02release.js`` You may also want an efficient text editor like [Atom](https://atom.io/)

-# Future

-  For HackerBot 0.2 The Overhaul will redesign quite a few of the commands.
-For example Help will only show commands available to certain roles.
-We hope you all stick around for v0.2 of HackerBot to see the new editions we make.

 # Features

-HackerBot v0.1 (Releasing Saturday)
+HackerBot v0.2

 -Moderation
  HackerBot will delete messages with cuss words and _other_ inappropriate content.